 The scope of the Regulation being the issuance, verification and acceptance of certificates mentioned, processing of personal data about tests or vaccination events for other purposes is to be regulated by Belgian law, in this case the cooperation agreements of 25 August 2020 and 12 March 2021.
 The regulation doesn’t overrule those cooperation agreements.

-A web application is made available for requesting a vaccination certificate and a test certificate after authentication of the identity.
+A web application is made available on the Personal Health Viewer for digitally requesting a vaccination certificate, a test certificate and a certificate of recovery after authentication of the identity.
 For children up to 17 years old, the vaccination certificate and the test certificate can (also) be requested by each of the parents as known in the National Register.

 The test certificate contains the mandatory data set out in the proposal of the European eHealth network.
 The data about the test results is provided by Sciensano.
-A test certificate can only be requested related to a test performed during the past 72 hours (to be defined).
+A test certificate can only be requested related to a NAAT-test performed during the past 72 hours and a rapid antigen test performed during the past 24 hours.

 The certificate of recovery contains the mandatory data set out in the proposal of the European eHealth network.
 The data about the test results is provided by Sciensano.
 The certificate indicates the date of the first positive result available within a period of 180 days before the issuing date of the certificate.